Menu

 Related Biography: Chris Rea

-Lennox Claudius Lewis was born on September 2, 1965 in West Ham, London, United Kingdom.
-He was born to Jamaican-born parents.
-Lewis and his family moved to Kitchener, Ontario, when he was 12 years old and developing as a young man.
+Lennox Claudius Lewis was born on September 2, 1965, in West Ham, London, United Kingdom, to Jamaican-born parents.
+At the age of 12, Lewis and his family relocated to Kitchener, Ontario, Canada, where he continued his education and began honing his athletic talents, particularly in boxing.

 Quick Facts